Trump blasts NFL for anthem protests, says not about race

 Prominent players continued to speak out against Trump on Monday.

-New England Patriots quarterback Tom Brady, who has said he regards Trump as a friend, on Monday said he disagreed with Trump's remarks.
+New England Patriots quarterback Tom Brady, who has said he considers Trump a friend, on Monday said he disagreed with Trump's remarks.

 "I thought it was just divisive," Brady told Boston's WEEI radio.